Omar-Abdelrady1711/SWE_Project2/docs/nov_16th_CRUD.md

 **Nov 16th CRUD Scaffold**

 **Summary**: Added a minimal FastAPI CRUD backend scaffold under `backend/` to serve as an MVP.
-The scaffold includes SQLModel-based ORM models, a CRUD router, DB initialization, an optional MQTT bridge, a `requirements.txt`, and a `Dockerfile`.
+The scaffold includes SQLModel-based ORM models, a CRUD router, DB initialization, a `requirements.txt`, and a `Dockerfile`.

 **Files added**:
 - `backend/README.md` — quick startup instructions.